Cluckhead/Bang/Docs/README.md

 **Important Note on Date Formats:**

-Throughout this application, date processing logic (especially when identifying date columns in input files) is now fully flexible.
-The loader will handle common formats like `YYYY-MM-DD`, `DD/MM/YYYY`, and ISO 8601 (`YYYY-MM-DDTHH:MM:SS`) where appropriate, particularly during initial data loading and column identification steps.
-If a date cannot be parsed with these, pandas' flexible parser is used as a final fallback, leveraging patterns defined in `config/date_patterns.yaml` and the `data_utils.parse_dates_robustly` function.
-This ensures robust handling of a wide variety of date formats in your data files.
+Throughout this application, date processing logic is fully flexible, especially when identifying date columns in input files.
+The loader handles common formats like `YYYY-MM-DD`, `DD/MM/YYYY`, and ISO 8601 (`YYYY-MM-DDTHH:MM:SS`).
+If a date cannot be parsed with these formats, pandas' flexible parser is used as a fallback, leveraging patterns defined in `config/date_patterns.yaml` and the `data_utils.parse_dates_robustly` function.
+This ensures robust handling of various date formats in your data files.

-ISIN is used as the primary identifier for securities, and is stored in the `w_secs.csv` file.
+ISIN (International Securities Identification Number) is used as the primary identifier for securities and is stored in the `w_secs.csv` file.

 ---

 # Simple Data Checker

-This application provides a web interface to load, process, and check financial data, primarily focusing on time-series metrics and security-level data.
+This application provides a web interface to load, process, and check financial data, focusing on time-series metrics and security-level data.
 It helps identify potential data anomalies by calculating changes and Z-scores.
-The frontend has been recently refactored using **Tailwind CSS** for a modern look and feel, improved consistency, and offline-first capability.
+The frontend has been refactored using **Tailwind CSS** for a modern look, improved consistency, and offline-first capability.

 ## Features